-453 East Tremont Avenue,
+453 E. Tremont Avenue,

-No one has favorited this theater yet
+4 people favorited this theater

-The Crotona Theatre was one of William Fox’s first large theatres and had Thomas W. Lamb as architect.
-The Beaux Arts auditorium was wainscotted in marble with walls covered in red tapestry.
+The Fox Crotona Theatre was one of William Fox’s first large theatres and had Thomas W. Lamb as architect.
+The Beaux Arts auditorium was wainscoted in marble with walls covered in red tapestry.
 The Crotona Theatre first opened in 1912 with vaudeville only, but movies were soon added to the programs.
 During the silent era, the Crotona Theatre boasted a twelve-piece orchestra and a three manual Moller organ (Op.
 216).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 @ Robert Yes it was still there in 1958 our class went to see a show there “The World’s Strongest Man.” and after the show there was a display of smoking and the danger of it.
 It has had to be 1960 or 61.
 I have to double check with my classmate Gary Macchio. @ Ed many of the buildings on East Tremont Avenue in that area were wonderful and showed very good construction and had its own identity.
 I believe that the Am Classic picture is picture of an old club, if it was 483 E Tremont Avenue.If you are on Facebook you can see my link to my Bronx Pictures.